SumoLogic/sumologic-otel-collector/pkg/processor/sourceprocessor/README.md

 # Source Processor

-The `sourceprocessor` adds `_source` and other tags related to Sumo Logic metadata taxonomy.
+The `sourceprocessor` adds `_sourceName` and other tags related to Sumo Logic metadata taxonomy.

 It leverages data tagged by `k8sprocessor` and must be after it in the processing chain.
 It has certain expectations on the label names used by `k8sprocessor` which might be configured below.